balboni65/Duelkit/README.md

 - Support for alternate formats, including Master Duel
 - and much much more!

 I created **Duelkit** as a passion project and i'm always taking feedback and suggestions to improve the experience for everyone.
-Please don't hesitate to reach out!
+Please don't hesitate to reach out! (*PS: You can reach out through the bot itself with the /feedback command!*)

 ## How to Add Duelkit to Your Server: